-If treatments like pills or injections aren't giving you enough relief from severe spasticity, talk to a specialist about the FDA-approved treatment option called ITB TherapySM with Lioresal® Intrathecal (baclofen injection).
+Talk to a specialist if treatments like pills or injections aren't giving you enough relief from severe spasticity, talk to a specialist about the FDA-approved treatment option called ITB therapy with Lioresal® Intrathecal (baclofen injection).

 Severe spasticity is a condition in which tight, stiff muscles make it difficult to control your arms, legs, or body.
 Spasticity can cause spasms, pain, and disability.
 Spasticity is considered severe when it gets in the way of daily activities, sleep patterns, and caregiving.